*The photo above is from the slope climate march held at Iwatake Snow Resort in 2020

 Digital Marketing Manager

-Born in Fujisawa City, Kanagawa Prefecture, and currently living in Omachi City, Nagano Prefecture.
+Originally from Fujisawa City, Kanagawa Prefecture, currently residing in Omachi City, Nagano Prefecture.

-After working in customer service at Patagonia, he gained experience in digital marketing.
-Wanting to live closer to nature, he moved to Nagano Prefecture after meeting POW JAPAN.
+After working in customer service at Patagonia, she gained experience in digital marketing.
+Driven by a desire to "live closer to nature," she moved to Nagano Prefecture after encountering POW JAPAN.

 Goro